jdswinbank/msss/README.rst

 You may wish to add this to your ``~/.ssh/config`` file to avoid typing it every time -- figuring out the relevant syntax is left as an exercise for the reader!

+You might also have some luck by using "trusted" X11 forwarding.
+Enable this by using ``-Y`` in the place of ``-X`` in your SSH command line.